nawab312/Kubernetes/Storage/Notes.md

 ### Persistent Volume Claims (PVC) ###
 - A Persistent Volume Claim is a request for storage by a user.
 Pods use PVCs to access a Persistent Volume.
 - PVCs allow dynamic or manual binding to PVs.
 Ensures Pods get the right storage with the required access modes.
+- `PVC binds to a PV`, it means that the PVC has successfully requested and matched a specific PV with the appropriate storage resources.
 ```yaml
 apiVersion: v1
 kind: PersistentVolumeClaim